jjmccollum/teiphy/README.md

 The only condition is that you must use these attributes consistently: if you label a `rdg` element with an `@xml:id` attribute, then you must reference that attribute's value in the `witDetail` and `certainty` elements; otherwise, you must use and reference the `@n` attribute.

+For NEXUS output, the character states for each witness will be encoded using `StatesFormat=Frequency`, meaning that each non-missing character will be encoded as a vector of frequencies for each reading/state.

 ### Lacunae and Other Missing Data

 In the interest of accounting for all witnesses, a collation might include placeholder `rdg` or `witDetail` elements for witnesses that are entirely lacunose, illegible, or otherwise unavailable (e.g., due to missing images or irrelevance due to a different reading in an overlapping passage) at each point of variation.